DevOps-Cert/linuxsystemadministration/README.md

 Commands: dpkg, apt-get, apt-cache, aptitude
 ### Update packages from the network, a remote repository, or from the local file system
-Install a specific DEB file given URL: `# apt-get -y install ` install web server: `apt install -y apache2` dump the information for package apache to a file named /tmp/3.2/apacheinfo `apt-cache show apache2 > /tmp/3.2/apacheinfo` Remove package named finger: `apt purge -y finger`
+Install a specific DEB file given URL: `# apt-get -y install ` install web server: `apt-get install -y apache2` dump the information for package apache to a file named /tmp/3.2/apacheinfo `apt-cache show apache2 > /tmp/3.2/apacheinfo` Remove package named finger: `apt purge -y finger`
 How many files are part of finger?